-Wessex Water's goal was to use the latest technologies to gain additional insights from their existing network of wastewater sensors.
+Wessex Water's goal was to use latest technologies to gain additional insights from their existing network of wastewater sensors.
 Specifically, the company wanted to test the ability of AI (machine learning) to:

 If left unchecked, early blockage formations can lead to service failures i.e. pollution or flooding events.
 However, if spotted early enough, blockage formations can be cleared and therefore costly service failures avoided.
-During wet weather it is difficult to differentiate expected high sewer levels caused by heavy rainfall volumes from those higher than usual levels arising from restrictions in the network i.e. by partial or total blockages.

-If AI could differentiate between these different events, then both an improvement in alarm quality along with alarm rationalisation could be achieved.
+If AI could differentiate between these different events, then both an improvement in alarm quality along with alarm rationalisation could be possible.